-- Updating the program website and flyers to reflect recent changes and ensure accurate information is provided; - Updating plan to meet the Title V requirements to align with the Chancellor's Office directives; - Informing students about the latest paid vs. volunteer hours updates and providing clear guidance on registering for the Work Experience course.
+- Currently updating the WEXP website and flyers to reflect recent changes and ensure accurate information is provided. - The program updates the Title V requirements for the District Plan for Administration and Operation to align with the Chancellor's Office directives. - A focus on informing students about the latest paid vs. volunteer hours updates and providing clear guidance on registering for the WEXP course.